sawers-rellan-labs/targseq/docs/Plot_introgresion_on_phylogeny.md

 - [8.
 Building a Phylogenetic Tree](#8-building-a-phylogenetic-tree)
 - [10.
 Visualizing the Full Tree with ggtree](#10-visualizing-the-full-tree-with-ggtree)
-- [10.
-Visualizing the Full Tree with ggtree](#10-visualizing-the-full-tree-with-ggtree-1)
 - [11.
 Subsetting and Visualizing Donor Taxa with ggtree](#11-subsetting-and-visualizing-donor-taxa-with-ggtree)
 - [12.
 Project File Structure with ggtree